ataradov/usb-sniffer/README.md

 Prices and availability of ICs vary, but the total BOM should be less than $50.

 LCMXO2-2000HC speed grades 5 and 6 were tested and the provided JED file was built for the speed grade 5, so it should work for both.
-Speed grade 4 should work too, but they are the least available and the price difference is negligible.
+Speed grade 4 is too slow and does not meet timing requirements.

 Caution: Do not buy CY7C68013A from eBay or AliExpress, they all are either fake or sketchy in some way.
 This IC can be quite expensive from regular suppliers,